Table of Contents

 - Eye discharge - If your lethargic cat is also experiencing an increase in eye discharge, this could be a sign of an eye problem, such as conjunctivitis or corneal ulcers.
 It could also be a sign of allergies.

 - Heavy breathing - Heavy breathing is another clear sign of pain in cats.
 If your cat's breathing seems abnormal, it could be related to trauma, anemia, or neurological disorders.
 Cats don't pant the way dogs do, so it should be taken seriously if they do it frequently.
+One exception is if your cat has been playing hard recently, but a cat that pants with little or no exercise is a major cause for concern.

 - Vomiting - Vomiting is one of the most common symptoms of any disease.
 In some cases, cats vomit because they ate something they weren't supposed to.
 If your cat only vomits once, there's no need to worry.
 But if they vomit several times within 24 hours, you might want to have a vet take a look at them.